-It is recommended that CIFA members continue to engage in annual practical wildland fire training with BCWS that covers at a minimum: pump, hose, air tanker awareness, and employment of structural protection units (SPUs).
+It is recommended that CIFFA members continue to engage in annual practical wildland fire training with BCWS that covers at a minimum: pump, hose, air tanker awareness, and employment of structural protection units (SPUs).
 The aforementioned cross-training opportunity could include, for example, a joint wildfire simulation exercise and the opportunity to discuss working together on inter-agency fires.
 Provision of training opportunities for structural firefighters in the realm of wildland firefighting is critical to building capacity for suppression and emergency management at the local level.
 It must be noted that SPP-WFF1 (Wildland Firefighter Level 1 for structural firefighters) is a new S100 equivalent course for structure firefighters only, and as such BCWS has phased out instruction of S100 training for fire departments.
 In addition to upholding SPP-WFF1 certification, it is suggested that all fire crew members undertake the SPP 115 course to train structural firefighters in the deployment of SPUs.

-6.2.
-STRUCTURE PROTECTION
+6.2 STRUCTURE PROTECTION

-CIFA is well resourced in structural fire suppression equipment with some wildland equipment, including the new wildland skid truck, although they do not have an SPU.
-The UBCM also owns four complete SPUs, each equipped with sprinklers, hose, pumps and fittings to protect 30 - 35 structures.47
+CIFFA is well resourced in structural fire suppression equipment with some wildland equipment, including the new wildland skid truck, although they do not have an SPU.
+The UBCM also owns four complete SPUs, each equipped with sprinklers, hose, pumps and fittings to protect 30 - 35 structures.68 The kits are deployed by the MFLNRORD/BCWS incident command structure and are placed strategically across the province during the fire season based on fire weather conditions and fire potential.
+When the kits are not in use, they may be utilized by fire departments for training exercises.
+SPUs can be useful tools in the protection of rural/interface homes in the event of a wildfire.

-46 Office of the Fire Commissioner.
+67 Office of the Fire Commissioner.
 2015.
 Structure Firefighters Competency and Training Playbook.
-Retrieved from: https://www2.gov.bc.ca/assets/gov/public-safety-and-emergency-services/emergency-preparedness-response-recovery/embc/fire-safety/playbook.pdf
+Retrieved from: https://www2.gov.bc.ca/assets/gov/public-safety-and-emergency-services/emergency-preparedness-responserecovery/embc/fire-safety/playbook.pdf